fatyanosa/WMT21/README.md

-NOTE: If error "$'\r': command not found" run the following sed -i 's/\r$//' filename
+NOTE: If error "$'\r': command not found" run the following:

+sed -i 's/\r$//' filename